 Remember how you learned to ride a bike?
-Your parents may have screwed on training wheels for a while.
-When your confidence and balance allowed, they were taken off.
-Your parent probably hovered, maybe even guided the handlebars, but eventually they let go and let you wobble.
+Your parents may have screwed on training wheels for a while, but when your confidence grew, and your balance developed — the training wheels were then removed.
+Your parents probably hovered, maybe even guided the handlebars, but eventually, they let go and let you wobble.
 You may have fallen, scraped your knee and cried, but they encouraged you to get up, brush off, and try again.
 Within weeks you were pedaling around your block, then to a friend's house, and at last to the corner store or to school.
 Independent parenting is like that.

 Let Them Experience Conflict

-Another way we can disengage the helicopter is by allowing our children to experience conflict and permitting them to problem solve on their own.
+Another way we can disengage the helicopter is by allowing our children to experience conflict and then giving them the space they need to solve problems on their own.
 Sometimes when squabbles happen, it will be necessary to swoop in, but most of the time, older kids are able to settle things without our help.
 Parenting expert Amy McCready says, “If you want them to think for themselves, don’t provide all the answers.”